 Most businesses will want more coverage than these minimums, as the minimums are very low and won’t provide much protection.

 Cyber liability insurance

-Most businesses these days store at least some customer information online.
+Cyber crime is on the rise: damages from cyber attacks cost $6 trillion dollars in 2022.
+Another unhappy statistic is that 70% of small businesses are woefully unprepared for a cyber attack.
 Cyber liability insurance will protect you in the event of a data breach, malware attack, or ransomware attack.
 If you store things like credit card information, financial information, or medical records, you need cyber liability insurance.
-The cost of cybercrime is predicted to $10.5 trillion dollars by 2025.
-In case you’ve forgotten, that’s only three years away.

 Business interruption insurance